Learn Chinese Pinyin — A Beginner's Guide

 03 Where Pinyin Sounds Different from English

 This is where many beginners get tripped up.
-Pinyin looks familiar, but several letters and letter combinations do not behave the way an English speaker expects.
+Although pinyin looks familiar, several letters and letter combinations do not behave the way an English speaker expects.

 The beginner trap